 One of the main attractions of Lagunas de Ruidera Natural Park is definitely its waterfalls.
 They pour from one lake to another till they finally reach the Penarroya reservoir.
 It is a protected and restricted area, walking on them is banned, although most have a lookout area to take some photos and enjoy the views.
 To name some of the most famous: Laguna Lengua, Salvador, Cenagosa and Paraje del Hundimiento.

-And what does this place has to do with the famous Don Quijote book? – you´d ask.
-Well, the famous Cave of Montesinos where Cervantes made Don Quijote spend a night, the King´s House and the Powder Factory in the town of Ruidera – it´s all about this area.
+Lagunas de Ruidera is one of the must-stops on one of the top road trips in Spain – Don Quixote Route.
+Cave of Montesinos where Cervantes made Don Quijote spend a night, the King´s House and the Powder Factory in the town of Ruidera – it´s all about this area.

 Plus within the park boundaries, the history lovers and Don Quijote fans can make a stop at Peñarroya Castle and the ruins of Rochafrida Castle.
 These were the lands where the journey of one of the most famous book characters had begun – El Campo De Montiel in Castilla La Mancha. ( Don Quijote Chapter II “and began to traverse the ancient and famous Campo de Montiel; which in fact he was actually traversing”)